rr326/waboardsailing/windmap/DEVNOTES.md

 # DEVNOTES

+## TODO

+-   fetchpage - useCach - use global debug value or at least send parameter
+-   switch from LocalStorage to somethign else
+-

 ## Typescript / VSCode debuging

 -   Getting vscode to properly run and debug typescript was a huge pain!